rabeldable/AISH/README.md

 A: Bash.
 Zsh users can adapt aliases in `.zshrc`

 ## 🛡️ Usage Rights & Warranty
-This plugin is MIT-licensed.
+This plugin is GPLv2.
 Use at your own risk.
 No warranty is provided.

 ## 📚 References
 - https://platform.openai.com/docs